 The ‘Stories of Change: Case Study Challenge’ seeks to facilitate and recognise documentation of good practices of social change.
-However, unlike the usual ‘good practices’ literature, the University’s focus is on reflections and learning, including capturing the boundaries and limitations of such practices in a case study format focusing on existing interventions of NGOs, social movements, government programmes, and other development organisations including CSR foundations who are directly implementing interventions.
+However, unlike the usual ‘good practices’ literature, the University’s focus is on reflections and learning, including capturing the limitations of such practices in a case study format focusing on existing interventions of NGOs, social movements, government programmes, and other development organisations including CSR foundations who are directly implementing the interventions.

 Raan Rede – Radio of the Jungle